docknetwork/react-native-sdk/examples/swift-example/README.md

 2. Select your target device or simulator (iOS 18.4+)
 3. Build and run the project (⌘+R)

-### Option 3: Development with Localhost
+### Option 2: Development with Localhost
 For WebView development with hot reload:
-1. Start the wallet SDK development server on localhost:3000
+1. Start the Werbview Server development server on localhost:3000.
+Check ../examples/webview-server project for more details.
-2. Toggle "Use Localhost" in the app settings
+2. Set useLocalhost to true in WalletSDKiOS/ContentView.swift
 3. Ensure your development server accepts connections from iOS Simulator

 ## Usage Examples